-Funds from the Haugen Scholarship Endowment are currently dedicated to doctoral students in the Nursing program.
+Funds from the Haugen Scholarship Endowment are dedicated to scholarships for students in the Nursing program.

 Wesley Hoffman was born in 1950 in Jamestown and grew up and attended school in Fullerton, North Dakota.
 He furthered his education at Ellendale Center - UND as a young man, and then purchased the family farm south of Fullerton in 1972.
 He passed away in 2013, leaving a legacy for future UND Nursing students.